lspindler2509/backend/README.md

-#The new data folder is data-NetExpander All the necessary files are there.
+#The new data folder is data_drugstone All the necessary files are there.

 ```bash
 python3 manage.py migrate